 In the “Projects” tab, select access to the ones you need or select all.

 Click “Create”.
-The custom field now appears in the task.
+The custom field now displays in the task.

-Similarly, for other parameters, editing the name, description, and turning off visibility for the client is available.
+Similarly for other parameters, editing of the name, description, and visibility for the client is available.
 Configuration and its elements are displayed depending on the selected parameter.

-If you repeatedly write in comments or in third-party services CTR (Click-Through Rate), or the progress of your processes — you can simplify your work and use your custom field “Percentage”.
-Edit the step and description to suit your needs, confirm — now you have a custom field where you can quickly and easily enter your percentage.
+If you write in comments or in third-party services about CTR (Click-Through Rate), or the progress of your processes — you can make your work easier and use your custom field “Percentages”.
+Edit the step and description to your needs, confirm — now you have a custom field where you can quickly enter your percentage without unnecessary movements.

-For reporting, you can add your custom field “Link” — a link to the social media you chose, or to the advertising agency or something else.
-Through the “Currency” parameter, set the maximum amount of money spent on the campaign, and enter the expenses during execution — budgeting has never been this easy.
+For reporting, you can add your custom field “Link” — a link to the social media you chose, or to an advertising agency or so on.
+Through the currency parameter, set the maximum amount of money spent on the campaign, and enter expenditures during execution — budgeting has never been this easy.

-Likewise, you can enter various data with the available field options.
-At any moment, you can add your value to the field according to the parameter units, select an option, or type text.
-By clicking on the field, you can remove, edit, hide it, or go to settings.
+Similarly, you can enter various data from the available parameter options.
+At any moment you can add your value to the field according to the units of the parameter, choose an option or enter text.
+By clicking on the field, you can remove it, edit it, hide it, or go into settings.

-Important: Values can be edited by the Team Admin or higher, Author or Executor.
+Important: Only the Team Admin or higher, Author, or Performer can edit the values.

-You can add a “Custom Field” directly on the task list in the dropdown “Displayed Columns”.
-The process then proceeds similarly, and you will be able to see the custom field in the table columns.
+You can add “Custom Field” directly in the task list in the dropdown window “Columns to display”.
+Then the process happens similarly, and you will be able to see the custom field in the table columns.

 Where to manage Custom Fields?

 Friends, this is just the first step.
 In the future, we plan to add more types of custom fields and their parameters.
-We will add the ability to filter, group, and automate them, so it will be even more convenient for you to work with us.
+We will add the ability to filter, group, and automate them, to make it even more convenient for you to work with us.

-In using custom fields, you are limited only by your imagination; let us know how you use custom fields, and if you feel something is missing — let us know in the comments.
+In using custom fields, you are limited only by your imagination, tell us how you use custom fields, and if you are missing something — let us know in the comments.
 We look forward to your feedback

-In using custom fields, you are limited only by your imagination; let us know how you use custom fields, and if you feel something is missing — let us know in the comments.
+In using custom fields, you are limited only by your imagination, tell us how you use custom fields, and if you are missing something — let us know in the comments.
 We look forward to your feedback

 The Worksection Team